 Establish that the identity for which a revocation request is received is one that was issued by the specified service.

+AL3_CM_RVP#045 No stipulation

 AL3_CM_RVP#050 Revocation Records

 Retain a record of any revocation of a credential that is related to a specific identity previously verified, solely in connection to the stated credential.
 At a minimum, records of revocation must include: